 s3fs_awssdk2_access_key

-Storing sensitive credentials in a secrets file instead of in your website’s database means your private data will not exist in your database backups, allowing you to distribute database backups to team members who may need a database snapshot, but not full access to external systems.
+Storing sensitive credentials in a secrets file and not in your website’s database means your private data won’t exist in your database backups.
+With this, you can distribute database backups to team members who might need a database snapshot, but do not need full access to external systems.

-To create and use a secrets file with your website, complete the following steps:
+To create and use a secrets file with your website:

 Connect to your server using SSH.